AbiMekuriya/AbiMekuriya/README.md

-# Hi, I'm Animalek Mekuriya 👋
+# Hi, I'm Abimalek Mekuriya 👋

 ## About Me
  - I'm a freshman at [Academies Of Loudoun](https://www.lcps.org/acl)